drocheam/optrace/docs/source/usage/elements.rst

 Power Parameter
 ##################################

-Providing the :python:`power` you can define the cumulative power of all rays.
-This proves especially useful when working with multiple sources and different power ratios.
+Providing the :python:`power` the cumulative power of all rays is defined.
+This proves especially useful when working with multiple sources with different power ratios.

 .. testcode::